wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/troubleshooting.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: This section of the Wazuh documentation lists the common installation or usage issues with the Wazuh Kibana plugin and how to resolve them.
+  :description: This section of the Wazuh documentation lists the common installation or usage issues with the Wazuh dashboard and how to resolve them.

 .. _wazuh_dashboard_troubleshooting:

 Troubleshooting
 ===============

-This section collects common installation or usage issues on the Wazuh Kibana plugin, and some basic steps to solve them.
+This section collects common installation or usage issues on the Wazuh dashboard, and some basic steps to solve them.

 Wazuh API seems to be down
 --------------------------